getnacelle/nacelle-js/examples/vue-shopify-account/README.md

 Both of these packages are _large_ and can add a lot to your client bundle, so using them only in serverless functions keeps the client a little more lightweight.
 But if you want another reason, it also keeps your Multipass secret outside of client code.

-This project includes a folders for serverless functions:
+This project includes a folder for serverless functions:

 - Vercel in [api/\*](./api)